 Overview

 The National Pension System (NPS) is a market-linked retirement scheme regulated by PFRDA, and unlike fixed-return instruments such as PPF, your eventual corpus and pension depend directly on the asset allocation you choose and how markets perform over your contribution period.
-Most subscribers know they are investing for retirement but have never actually worked through how their monthly contributions become a corpus, or how that corpus becomes a monthly pension after age 60.
-This guide walks through the full calculation — allocation choice, corpus accumulation, the mandatory annuitisation rule, and the resulting pension — with a worked numerical example.
+Most subscribers know they're investing for retirement but have never actually worked through how monthly contributions turn into a corpus, or how that corpus turns into a monthly pension after age 60.
+This guide walks through the full calculation: allocation choice, corpus accumulation, the mandatory annuitisation rule, and the resulting pension, with a worked numerical example.

 Use the NPS Calculator alongside this guide to model your own contribution amount and time horizon.